jsdelfino/watsonwork-weather/README.md

 intents, recognize entities such as locations and cities for example, and determine application actions based on previously identified intents and entities;
-* how to handle a multi-turn conversation and keep track of what's being said across multiple messages.
+* how to implement applications actions, handle private interactions with users using action dialogs and share action results with other users in Watson Workspace space.

 ## Try it out